UK tech experts · info@vividrepairs.co.uk

 Power consumption is impressively low.
 You can run this card on a basic 450W PSU, which saves money on your overall build.
 The single 8-pin power connector keeps cable management simple too.

-With nearly 3,000 reviews averaging 4.6 stars, real-world users confirm our testing.
+With nearly 3,000 reviews averaging 4.6 stars, owners rate it highly.
 This is a reliable, well-built card that punches above its weight.
 Our Gigabyte RTX 3050 WINDFORCE review includes detailed 1080p benchmarks and upgrade path recommendations.

 Pros